Welsh assembly holds inquiry into neonatal baby care

 The All Wales Neonatal Network was set up in 2010 to review the services and includes local health boards working collectively to plan and fund specialised services.

-It has said the staff shortfall across units in Wales was equivalent to 82.64 whole time equivalent nurses.'Important and emotive issue'
+It has said the staff shortfall across units in Wales was equivalent to 82.64 whole time equivalent nurses.

 The Royal College of Paediatrics and Child Health Wales has submitted its concerns to the inquiry.